UCD-193AB-ws24/expert-mapping-interface/src/geo/postgis/README.md

-# 🗄️ PostGIS Database Integration
+# PostGIS Database Integration

-This directory contains the PostGIS database integration code for storing and retrieving geospatial data in the Expert Mapping Interface project.
+This directory contains the PostGIS database integration code for storing and retrieving geospatial expert-associated works and grants; data produced by [ETL pipeline](../etl/README.md)

-## 📋 Overview
+## Overview

-PostGIS extends PostgreSQL with geospatial capabilities, allowing efficient storage and querying of geographic data.
-This module handles the database operations for the expert mapping data.
+This module manages the storage and retrieval of geospatial data for the Expert Mapping Interface using PostGIS, an extension of PostgreSQL.
+It is responsible for:

+- Storing expert-associated works and grants as GeoJSON features with geometry types: Point & Polygon
+- Facilitating frontend data fetching for desired geospatial features.
+- Offering utility scripts for table creation, data upload, inspection, and debugging.

+The integration with PostGIS ensures that the system can handle large, complex geospatial datasets and deliver fast, interactive map-based exploration of UC Davis research activities worldwide.

 ---

-## 📁 Component Files
+## 📋 Components

 ### 1.  config.js
 - Sets database configuration parameters